Superposition Property in Disjoint Variables for the Infinity Laplace Equation: Introduction

 Here, $\S^d$ denotes the set of all $d\times d$ symmetric matrices.
 Such an elliptic general operator is not the main focus of this paper.
 We refer the reader to our forthcoming paper \cite{LMZ24} for discussion on this topic for general quasilinear elliptic equations and related applications.

 In Section \ref{convex}, we adapt our arguments to study the standard superposition property (in common variables instead of disjoint ones) for viscosity subsolutions of certain nonlinear elliptic equations.
-Our result only applies to viscosity subsolutions under a subadditivity assumption on the elliptic operator $L$.
+Our result only applies to viscosity subsolutions under the sub-additivity assumption on the elliptic operator $L$.

 In \cite[Theorem 5.8]{CaCr}, Caffarelli and Cabr'e prove a superposition-like result for viscosity subsolutions to convex elliptic equations.

 Under the convexity of $L$, they show that $(u+v)/2$ is a viscosity subsolution if both $u$ and $v$ are viscosity subsolutions.
 This result is also related to ours.
 We use our approach based on the Theorem on Sums to provide a proof of their result in the setting of more general convex elliptic equations